Seven Week Program

 What did the 2020 students think of the experience:

 Fees for the 2021 7 Week Program are $4,000 and a $65 application fee.
 Students who are admitted will be required to submit a non-refundable deposit within a week after receiving their acceptance.
 Payment of the balance must take place no later than May 1st.

 Application and Admission

-Students who wish to apply to the Seven Week Program must submit a completed application by no later than May 1 and a $60 non-refundable application fee.
-Students will be notified of their admission status no later than May 1.
-Students attending must confirm via a non-refundable deposit shortly after their acceptance.
-Please do not call to inquire about admission status unless you have not heard from us by May 1 as there will be a wait list.
+Students who wish to apply to the Seven Week Program must submit a completed application by no later than June 1st and a $65 non-refundable application fee.
+Students will be notified of their admission status no later than June 1st.
+Students attending must confirm via a non-refundable deposit within a week after their acceptance.
+Please do not call to inquire about admission status unless you have not heard from us by June 1st as there will be a waitlist.